Update: 2020-03-04. I’m currently on version 3 of the design – scroll down to see the current design and download files.

 I’ve always enjoyed the aesthetics of pen plotters, both in the way they operate, and their output.
 And unlike most digital machines that interface with the physical world, they actually get better at the transition point.
 Laser cutters make a smell, they burn or melt edges and leave behind a kerf.
 3D printers are slow, and leave behind layer lines or heaps of PLA spaghetti.
 But pen plotters have a delightful slow, deliberate movement that is both cleanly digital and unavoidably textured.

 I have an old HP 7475A plotter, but I wanted to try making my own.
 Not least because I’ve just made a 1-axis CNC machine (a camera slider) so wanted to continue learning by adding another axis.
-In particular, I learned from the previous project that geting a machine to 90% good enough is easy.
+In particular, I learned from the previous project that getting a machine to 90% good enough is easy.
 The real work is in that last 10%.
 If I want to create really good plots, I need to make a really good plotter.

 Version 1: Endless Plotter